The Economist Ranks UC Davis MBA in the World’s Top Tier

 No. 1 in the World for Diversity of Corporate Recruiters

-(Davis, CA) — The Economist’s 2012 full-time MBA ranking places the UC Davis MBA program No. 1 in the world for the diversity of corporate recruiters.
+(Davis, CA) — For the second consecutive year, The Economist’s full-time MBA ranking places the UC Davis MBA program No. 1 in the world for the diversity of corporate recruiters.

-Overall, The Economist ranks the UC Davis full-time MBA program among the top 10% of all accredited MBA programs worldwide.
-In the listing, UC Davis is No. 39 in the U.S. and No. 67 globally.
+Overall, The Economist ’s 2013 Which MBA? global ranking of full-time MBA programs places UC Davis among the top 8% of accredited MBA programs in the U.S. In the listing, UC Davis is No. 37 in the U.S. and No. 65 globally.

 The Economist solicits input from more than 100 business schools and students/alumni, and then measures and weights the data to calculate the overall rankings.
 The rankings are based on various components’ importance among business students and alumni who graduated within the last three years.